 Writing guest blogs, appearing on podcasts, or crafting social media exchanges with peer accounts and influencers will draw eyes to your brand.
 Not only that, but you can also share information about your brand with an established audience, and have your brand vouched for by someone established in your field.

 That one-two punch of outreach and support gets people talking about the brand you represent.
 In turn, it allows your brand to grow.

 3. Seek Out Testimonials

 You can also network with your existing audience to build brand authority.
 Customer testimonials, in essence, are your happy consumers talking to potential consumers.
 By sprinkling testimonials and reviews throughout your site, you’re sending a message to new audiences.
 “This brand is reliable.”
 “This brand owns up to its mistakes.”
-“This brand is worth your investment.”
+“This brand authority is worth your investment.”

 Success stories hold power over an audience, as do stories of brand mistakes.
-Find the balance between the two and let your audience do some of your brand building for you.
+Find the balance between the two and let your audience do some of your brand authority building for you.
 The more audience involvement you have, the more likely new consumers are to hear of your work.

 You’ll build industry authority by taking advantage of word of mouth and your customers’ trust.
 Utilize your available assets: your network of peers, your proven audience.
 By taking both in stride and pairing them with a firm brand stance, you’ll find your content rising through the SERP rankings in no time.